 The biggest change that he made since taking the 23andMe test was to address his health regime.
 At the time that he took his test he weighed approximately 102kg, his heaviest weight.
 Today, he weighs 83kg.

-Dr. Anna Middleton is Head of Society and Ethics Research at the Sanger Institute at the Wellcome Genome Campus.
-She is also an experienced Genetic Counsellor with a family history of Duchenne muscular dystrophy, a genetic condition that causes severe muscle loss.
+Anna is Head of Society and Ethics Research at Connecting Science, Wellcome Genome Campus, Cambridge.
+She is also an experienced genetic counsellor with a family history of Duchenne muscular dystrophy, a genetic condition that causes life-threatening muscle degeneration.
 Boys start showing symptoms at the age of three or four and deteriorate rapidly after that.
-Until recently, boys with DMD did not tend to survive past teenage-hood.
+Until recently, boys with DMD did not tend to survive past teenagehood.
 It is not something they have ever been able to talk about within the wider family.
 Anna lives with her husband Al and her two sons Charlie and Max in Cambridge.

 24 weeks is the cut-off point for an abortion in the UK.
 But you can have a termination right up to term for a genetic malady.